AntCPLab/OpenCoral/README.md

 with the SPDZ online phase.

-In the section on computation we will explain how to run the SPDZ online phase and semi-honest 3-party replicated secret sharing as well as BMR and Yao's garbled circuits.
+In the section on computation we will explain how to run the SPDZ online phase and the various honest-majority three-party comptuation as well as BMR and Yao's garbled circuits.

 The section on offline phases will then explain how to benchmark the